subpair/habit_tracker/README.md

 The habit was broken 6 times!
 ```
 ### Analyse Menu
-The analyse menu is a submenu and can be navigated like the main menu by entering a number and pressing the enter key.
+The analyse-menu is a submenu and can be navigated like the main menu by entering a number and pressing the enter key.
 It is used to gain all information that are currently available about the saved habits.
 ```console
 You are in the Analyse menu.